marco262/my_wiki/data/onednd/class/barbarian.md

 ### Level 15: Persistent Rage

 When you roll Initiative, you can regain all expended uses of Rage.
-After you regain uses of Rage in this way, you can't do so again until you finish a Long Rest.
+After you regain uses of Rage in this way, you can't do so again until you finish a [[glossary:Long Rest]].

 In addition, your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
-The Rage ends early if you have the Unconscious, not the Incapacitated, condition or don Heavy Armor.
+The Rage ends early if you have the [[glossary:Unconscious]], not the [[glossary:Incapacitated]], condition or don Heavy Armor.

 ### Level 17: Brutal Strike Improvement